Th3Blacksmith/content_scanner/README.md

 ## What does it do?

-This python3 script can be used a way to check whether any supplied keywords feature in the source code of any of the supplied URLs.
+This program can be used to check whether any keywords from a list you supply feature in the source code of any of the URLs that you feed it.

 ### Requirements

-After creating a new environment using python3 -m venv env, you will want to install all the needed requirements to run the script.
-To do this, simply type in the terminal "pip install -r requirements.txt".
-You will then also have to give the .py file executive permissions by typing chmod 777 content_scanner.py.
+Python 3 should be installed on your machine.

 # Usage - MAC/LINUX